Song

 Uprising

-Song meaning & background to Redemption Song by Bob Marley
+Song meaning of Redemption Song by Bob Marley

 Chris Blackwell, the head of Island Records, proposed that Bob Marley attempt recording this freedom anthem as an acoustic-style folk song after he had already recorded a version of it with his band.